Incentivizing Quality Text Generation via Statistical Contracts: Cost-Robust Contracts

 \begin{proposition}[Distribution distance determines budget] For every contract setting with distribution matrix $F$ and spread of costs $c_n-c_1\le b$, the minimum budget of a $b$-cost-robust contract is $\max_{\lambda\in\DistOver{[n-1]}} b/\TV{F_n}{\sum_{i<n} \lambda_i F_i}.$ \end{proposition}

 The distribution $\sum_{i<n} \lambda_i F_i$ that maximizes the above expression is the least favorable one.
 Intuitively, the closer it is to the target distribution $F_n$, the larger the budget needed for the agent to distinguish among them and prefer the target action.
-Finally, we add some standard structure to the distribution matrix $F$ to obtain even simpler contract formats:
+We also note that the required budget approaches infinity when the worst-case distribution distance approaches zero, coinciding with the implementability characterization known from the literature (see \Cref{subsec:implementability_conditions}).
+The second set of results adds standard structure to the distribution matrix $F$ to obtain even simpler contract formats:

 \begin{definition}[Monotone Likelihood Ratio (MLR)] A distribution matrix $F$ satisfies \emph{MLR} if $F_{i,j}/F_{i',j}$ is monotonically increasing in $j\in[m]$ for all $i>i'$. \end{definition}

 Intuitively, if $F$ satisfies MLR, then the higher the outcome $j$, the more likely it is to origin from a more costly distribution $F_i$ than from $F_{i'}$ (recall that costs $c_i$ are increasing in~$i$).
 Consider minimax composite hypothesis tests for $\Set{F_k}_{k=1}^{n-1}$, $\Set{F_n}$; if $F$ does not satisfy MLR, optimal such tests may require randomization (i.e., $\psi_j\in(0,1)$ for some outcome $j$) and/or non-monotonicity (i.e. $\psi_j>\psi_{j'}$ for some pair of outcomes $j<j'$).
 However, if MLR holds for $F$, then nice properties (determinism, monotonicity) hold for minimax tests (e.g., by the Karlin-Rubin theorem~\cite{rigollet2015high}), and consequently also for cost-robust contracts (see Appendix~\ref{appx:proofs-mlr} for a proof):